 When to use Scanning and when to use Skimming

 The differences between skimming and scanning are crystal clear.
 Skimming helps you tell what the general information is, while scanning helps you position a particular piece of information.
 In fact, you have to understand your purposes of reading in order to apply a proper technique.
 You have to be the most flexible reader you can become.
 The variability of the situations requires you to be adaptable.

 Keep reading if you don’t know when to use these two different techniques.

 1. When to use skimming

 Skimming has always been one of the most selected ways when it comes to FAST READING.
-Before putting any effort into studying a document, practising skimming can be a good hand in previewing.
+Before putting any effort into studying a document, practicing skimming can be a good hand in previewing.
 You can use skimming before entering a new chapter of your textbook or a long article.
 To be simply said, most people refer to the use of skimming when they need to save time.
 Time-saving has always been one of the top priorities of today’s society.
 Reading every word can prevent us from increasing our reading speed.
 There’re many situations that spending long hours of laborious reading can’t do anything well.

 Suppose you have to read an academic text and write an essay about its topic, skimming can’t do all the job as there is too much information.
 This skill would help when you’re trying to find out if something is a waste of time or similar to something else you’ve already known.
 Using skimming is an ideal strategy when there are only a few days left and you’re about to take an examination.
 In short, you save your time by skimming.

 2. When to use scanning